cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% raw %}

 A function is a value. <code>{{my-component foo=bar}}</code>
-in a template means that we're passing to the component a property named `"foo"` whose value is the value is `bar`.
-What if `bar` happens to be a function?
+in a template means that we're passing to the component a property named `"foo"` whose value is the value in `bar`.
+What if `bar` is a function?
 Nothing, it's the same idea.
 We're just passing a value.

 What if we do <code>{{yield (action "submit")</code>?
-Same thing, we're just passing a value that happens to be a function.
+Same thing, we're just yielding a value that happens to be a function.

 {% endraw %}
 #### **Return values**

 Functions have return values.
-Closure actions are functions. _modus ponendo ponens_, closure actions then have return values.
+Closure actions are functions.
+Therefore, _modus ponendo ponens_, closure actions have return values too.

 {% raw %}
-If the component calls `this.attrs.foo("someArg")`, it is just invoking a function and will have access to its return value.
+If the component calls `this.attrs.foo("someArg")`, it is just invoking a function and will have access to its return value, if any.
 This enables bidirectional comunication with the parent context.

 Per example, an <code>{{async-button action=(action "submit")}}</code> will invoke the action and that actions can return a promise.
-The button having access to that promise can therefore change to a "loading" state until that promise is fulfilled.
+Thanks to having access to that promise, the button can then change to a "loading" state while that returned promise is pending.
 {% endraw %}

 #### **Removes the middleman**